 Figure 3 shows the monthly number of tweets that are retweets

-From October 2021 onwards, an average of 18 million retweets per month have been collected, and an average of 23 million tweets per month have been collected that are not retweets.
+From October 2021 onwards, an average of 17 million retweets per month were collected, and an average of 22 million tweets per month were collected that are not retweets.

 Figure 4.
 Number of active users per month for